 Step 7: Implement And Re-visit Your Succession Plan

 It is inevitable: your business will change.
 If its succession plan does not, or if insurance funding is insufficient, we can almost guarantee that your plan will not achieve your goals.
 For example, a valuation formula that may have been completely appropriate during the early years of your business may have negative, unintended consequences when the business is more valuable.
 Or, if the beneficiary or ownership of insurance is incorrect when the triggering event occurs, the agreement cannot serve its purpose.
 For these reasons, Obsidian implements the very important step of revisiting your succession plan as your business grows.
 This way, you stay current – and confident – that you are well prepared for anything.

-If you have concerns about your family’s financial security and your business’s prospects should something happen to you or a business partner, your next step is to find a guide who has a depth of experience helping other owners solve their small business succession planning needs.
+If you have concerns about your family’s financial security and your business’s prospects should something happen to you or a business partner, your next step is to find a guide who has a depth of experience helping other owners solve their small business succession planning needs in Maryland.

 Importantly, that adviser should have no vested interest in any particular exit path, but instead should be driven to address you, and your business’s unique goals.

 We will keep you current and informed.
 We will manage the many moving pieces of your comprehensive succession plan.
 We will collaborate with your existing, trusted advisers.

 In short, we will secure for you the bright and carefree future you have been aiming for all your life.

 Call Obsidian at 301-990-4395.
 The consultation is free.